 - The instructor being too harsh, for example by providing unnecessarily unpleasant feedback on assignments.

-Note that external issues can sometimes lead to or exacerbate internal ones.
+External issues can sometimes lead to or exacerbate internal ones.
 For example, an instructor being too harsh can lead to fear of failure in a student who wouldn’t have it otherwise, or it can increase anxiety in an already anxious student.

-How to deal with academic procrastination
+Solutions to academic procrastination

 Academic procrastination can be reduced by analyzing the situation, in terms of factors such as the number of students involved and the causes of their procrastination, and then implementing an appropriate solution, which consists of interventions such as intermediate deadlines, automated reminders, and self-regulation training.